-We are independent of the Society's General and Special Compensation Funds' in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada.
+We are independent of the Fund in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada.
 We have fulfilled our other ethical responsibilities in accordance with these requirements.

 Other information

 Management is responsible for the other information.
 The other information comprises the Management's Discussion and Analysis.